saravan-patidar/React_Learn_NR/episode6/assignments/Theory.md

 Microservices architectures make applications easier to scale and faster to develop, enabling innovation and accelerating time-to-market for new features. means we are dividing software into small, well-defined modules enables teams to use functions for multiple purposes.

+> A microservices architecture is a type of application architecture where the application is developed as a collection of services.
+It provides the framework to develop, deploy, and maintain microservices architecture diagrams and services independently.

 - Benefits of Microservices:
   - Flexible Scaling
   - Easy Deployment